 One of the far quirkier and, by far, most memorable and unique places to visit in Tokyo, and well worth it regardless of how much of a tourist attraction it has become.
 A quirky extravaganza of Japanese invention, you’re essentially dining in a light show while watching anime characters’ wrestle with cyborgs.
 It’s larger than life and a truly memorable experience.
 It really has to be seen to be believed.
 The food isn’t bad either!
 Grab your show tickets here.

 Shibuya is a microcosm of everything modern in Japan’s capital, making it one of the must-explore places to visit in Tokyo.It only takes one look up into the onslaught of neon and tall buildings to know that you’ve truly arrived in today’s Tokyo.
 Apart from shopping, dining, and watching movies, there are some key things to see in Shibuya.
 As most know by now, Shibuya Crossing is known as the busiest pedestrian space in the world in terms of foot traffic.
 You’ve likely seen many time-lapse videos of the area but nothing can prepare you for the real Shibuya experience.
 Don’t forget to visit the legendary statue of Hachikō, located right outside the Shibuya subway station or pop downstairs into the Tokyu Food Festival to experience an underground food paradise.
-Shibuya hides some of the best restaurants in Japan so don’t miss out.
-It’s also easily one of the best areas if you’re looking for where to stay in Tokyo when you visit.
+Shibuya hides some of the best restaurants in Japan and the most uniqe things to do in Tokyo.
+So don’t miss out.

 Jess is the creator and editor of Books and Bao.
 She's passionate about the world, it's literature, food, culture, and people.
 She enjoys sharing her travel tips with others and capturing those perfect moments.